WVURAIL/dspira/_posts/2020-08-17-AssemblingtheCAN.md

 categories: ['Horn Construction']
 order: 4
 permalink: "/assemblingcan"
+meta_description: "Build the can and feedthrough antenna for a DSPIRA horn telescope.
+Follow measured assembly steps and videos for cutting, drilling, and soldering."
 ---

 The CAN is the back end of the horn antenna.
 The CAN is made up of two parts: